Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-The energies of the quasiparticles with $\alpha=55$, $81$, $98$ and $124$ are highlighted in the quasiparticle spectrum shown in Fig.~\ref{fig2}(d).
-One can see that the quasiparticle energies for $\alpha=55$ and $124$ are at the band ends near substantial energy gaps.
-The single-electron states related to these quasiparticles are topological bound states of the normal Fibonacci chain with the energies located between bands~\cite{jagannathan2021a}.
-In this work, the corresponding quasiparticles are referred to as {\it topological bound quasiparticles}.
-They are similar to the quasiparticles corresponding to the topological bound states in a proximitized Su-Schrieffer-Heeger chain~\cite{chen2024}.
-In contrast, the states with $\alpha = 81$ and $98$ are also topological bound quasiparticles but their energies are located near smaller band gaps not visible in the figure.
+The quasiparticle energies for $\alpha={56}$, $81$, $124$ and {$166$} are highlighted in Fig.~\ref{fig2}(d).
+One can see that the energy levels for $\alpha={56}$ and $124$ are located at the band edges, near large energy gaps.
+The single-electron states associated with these quasiparticles represent topological bound states of the normal Fibonacci chain, with energies lying between neighboring bands~\cite{jagannathan2021a}.
+In this work, the corresponding quasiparticles are referred to as {\it topological bound quasiparticles} or, more specifically, {\it topological end states} when describing quasiparticles localized near the chain ends.
+These states are similar to the quasiparticles corresponding to the topological bound states in a proximitized Su-Schrieffer-Heeger chain~\cite{chen2024}.
+The states with $\alpha = 81$ and {$166$} are also topological bound quasiparticles, but their energies are located at the band edges near almost insignificant band gaps not visible in the figure.